 Generally split into two groups – summer and winter – squash is a group of vegetables that are fleshy on the inside and protected by a hard rind on the outside.
 The most common varieties are pumpkins, zucchinis, acorn squash, and butternut squash.
-These colorful fall favorites are loaded with Vitamin C, Vitamin A, and fiber.
+These colorful fall favorites are loaded with wonderful nutrition: Vitamin C, Vitamin A, and dietary fiber.
 With many varieties offering distinct flavors, squash is an excellent addition to soups, pastas, and chilis that can help keep you warm on those cold late-autumn days.

 Nutrition Tidbits for Squash

-- One cup of baked acorn squash (cubed) contains:
+One cup of cubed acorn squash provides:

 - Calories: 115